 Sarah replies:Why do men lose erections after they ejaculate?

-From a reproductive standpoint, the purpose of an erection is to allow for penetration and ejaculation.
+From a reproductive standpoint, the purpose of an erection is to allow for insertion of the penis into the vaginal canal and ejaculation.
 Once the erection has served that purpose, there is no reason for it to continue.
 Also, typically after ejaculation or orgasm, sexual arousal wans.
 As that arousal goes down, so does an erection.
 The same sort of thing happens in people with vaginas as well.
 During sexual activity, the body and genitals are aroused.
 This includes extra blood rushing to the genital region, swelling in that area, relaxation and lubrication of the vaginal canal, etc. Once sexual activity ends, those signs of arousal will subside.
 If desired, after a "refractory period", arousal can generally be achieved again.
 (You also may want to keep in mind that there are many types of sexual activity that do not require an erection.
 So just because an erection ends, that does not mean sexual activity is automatically over if you don't want it to be as well.)